BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/war_in_rohan.md

 Evil models may not move at all on the first turn of the game.

-**PARTICIPANTS**

-**Good:** Théoden, King of Rohan; Éomer, Marshal of the Riddermark; Éowyn, Shield Maiden of Rohan; Gamling, Captain of Rohan; 12 Riders of Rohan (including 4 with throwing spears); Ghân-buri-Ghân; 9 Woses.

-All Rohan models must be mounted and may have armor and shields if they are able to.

-**Evil:** 3 Morannon Orc Captains with shield; 36 Morannon Orcs: 9 with shield, 9 with spear, 9 with spear & shield, 9 with no additional wargear.

 ![](../media/scenarios/war_in_rohan/paths_of_the_druadan.jpg)

 ---

 ## APPENDIX - FIELD OF CELEBRANT

+**PARTICIPANTS**

+**Good:** Eorl the Young; King of Men with heavy armour, shield and horse (representing Cirion); 12 Riders of Rohan: 4 with throwing spear, 8 with no additional equipment; 6 Sons of Eorl; 12 Warriors of Minas Tirith: 4 with shield, 4 with spear & shield, 4 with bow; 6 Knights of Minas Tirith with shield.

+**Evil:** Khandish King on Chariot; Khandish Chieftain on Chariot; 3 Khandish Charioteers; 12 Khandish Horsemen; 18 Khandish Warriors: 6 with bow, 12 with hand-and-a-half axe.

 **LAYOUT**